Piggun/streaming-data-project/README.md

 **Optionally** you will need to create an Amazon DynamoDB table (instructions [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html)) in case you want to be able to track the API usage and limit its requests available per day.
 &rarr; ***This is optional and it is <ins>NOT</ins> required, the application will work regardless.***
 ## Local Setup
-Use the following instructions to correctly set up the environment to be able to use the application.
+Use the following instructions to correctly set up the environment in order to use the application.
 1. Run `git clone https://github.com/Piggun/streaming-data-project.git` in your terminal, to clone the repo at your desired location
 2. Run `cd streaming-data-project` to move inside the repo's root folder
 3. Run `make create-environment` to create a virtual environment in which to install dependencies